Upstatement/quickshare/README.md

 ### Installation (Bower)

 QuickShare is now registered with Bower!
-[Bower](http://bower.io/) is a package management tool which makes it easier to install and keep up to date your project dependencies (like third party libraries such as QuickShare).
+[Bower](http://bower.io/) is a package management tool which makes it easier to install and keep up to date your project dependencies (aka third party libraries such as QuickShare).

 To install Bower, run